-- (1) Examinations are to be evaluated in a differentiated and comprehensible manner by means of grades.
+(1) Examinations are to be evaluated in a differentiated and comprehensible manner by means of grades.
 Reasons for the evaluation are to be explained in writing upon request of the examination board.
-Grades for individual examinations are to be determined by the respective examiner. - (2) All module examinations of the Master's program are graded examinations in accordance with subsection 1. - (3) If several examiners participate in an examination, the examiners are to jointly evaluate the examination, provided that no other provisions are made hereinafter.
-Should the evaluations differ from one another, the grade is to be determined by the arithmetic mean of the individual grades. - (4) The following grades are to be used for the evaluation of examinations:
+Grades for individual examinations are to be determined by the respective examiner.

+(2) All module examinations of the Master's program are graded examinations pursuant to subsection1.

+(3) If several examiners participate in an examination, the examiners are to jointly evaluate the examination, provided that no other provisions are made hereinafter.
+Should the evaluations differ from one another, the grade is to be determined by the arithmetic mean of the individual grades.